Cap Your FPS , Why Unlimited FPS Still Makes Games Feel Worse (2026)

 MSI Afterburner interface

-Let’s get this out of the way up front, why capping FPS is better might not sound sexy, but it is the real play if you care about performance and hardware health.
-This guide shows why you should reconsider that “Unlimited FPS” checkbox, and how to cap your frame rate the right way.
+Let’s get this out of the way up front, why capping FPS is better still isn’t “sexy”, but it is the smartest move if you care about smooth gameplay, stable frame times, and not turning your GPU into a space heater in menus.

 The Problem, More FPS Does Not Equal Better Experience